 Siyan Zhao

-I’m a third-year PhD student in Computer Science at the University of California, Los Angeles.
+I’m a 4th-year PhD student in Computer Science at UCLA.
 I am fortunate to be advised by Professor Aditya Grover.

-Previously, I worked on 3D perception and planning for autonomous driving.
-Prior to joining UCLA, I obtained my bachelor’s degree from the Engineering Science, Machine Intelligence program at the University of Toronto.
+Prior to UCLA, I obtained my bachelor’s degree from the Engineering Science (Machine Intelligence program) at the University of Toronto.
+Before my PhD, I worked on 3D perception and RL algorithms for autonomous driving agents.

 [05/2025] | Gave invited talks on “Scaling Reasoning in Diffusion Large Language Models via Reinforcement Learning” at ASAP seminar, HKU NLP Group, UCSD Hao AI Lab, and NVIDIA! |